 Structure of the Otolaryngology Residency

-The preliminary year of training will include six months rotations in otolaryngology with the rest of the year spent rotating within the following specialties: anesthesia, general surgery, neurological surgery, pediatric surgery, plastic surgery and intensive care.
+The preliminary year of training will include six months rotations in otolaryngology with the rest of the year spent rotating within the following specialties: anesthesia, general surgery, neurological surgery, thoracic surgery, pediatric surgery, plastic surgery and intensive care.
 Services are staffed so that the basic surgery resident has maximum responsibility and opportunity for growth and development.
 Formal teaching programs are offered during each assignment.
 During the preliminary year of experience, the resident acquires expert knowledge of the pre- and post-operative care of acutely ill patients and of the principles of surgical physiology and wound management.

 The dedicated otolaryngology research faculty and the research interests of the clinical faculty plus the associated faculty within the University of Chicago Medicine provide excellent opportunities for resident research.
 The interests of the basic science and clinical faculty combined encompass a wide range of research expertise in the areas of temporal bones, otology, computerized imaging, statistical analyses, allergic disease, nasal physiology, vestibular research and oncology.